dart-lang/site-www/src/_guides/language/effective-dart/style.md

 });
 {% endprettify %}

-This guideline is only for *anonymous and local functions* since those are usually immediately passed to some other API whose expected function type makes it clear what the unused parameter represents.
-Top-level functions and method declarations don't have that context, so should name their parameters.
-This way, someone reading the code knows what that parameter is for, even if not actually used.
+This guideline is only for functions that are both *anonymous and local*.
+These functions are usually used immediately in a context where it's clear what the unused parameter represents.
+In contrast, top-level functions and method declarations don't have that context, so their parameters must be named so that it's clear what each parameter is for, even if it isn't used.

 ### DON'T use a leading underscore for identifiers that aren't private.